Solutions

 DKD Img 1

 Deaf students in South Africa receive DeafKidz Defenders, facilitated by a DeafKidz International staff member.
+Credit: DeafKidz Defenders

-Children participating in DeafKidz Defenders demonstrate an increased understanding of abuse and protective behaviors.
+Over 90% of children participating in DeafKidz Defenders demonstrate an increased understanding of abuse and protective behaviors.
 One message that resonated particularly well with children was ‘say stop and find a trusted adult’.

-In addition, the program increases the actionable, deaf-specific safeguarding knowledge of teachers, parents, and professionals.
 The evaluation showed that the innovative, blended approach of combining play-based digital learning with face-to-face facilitated activities was effective in helping most deaf children in the pilot schools improve their knowledge of abuse and protective behaviors.
 The program is particularly effective for children with lower language development, as they could learn more easily through visual, play-based elements.
+Children are 7 times more likely to speak out, say no, and get help.

 Since 2022, DKI has expanded the programme to Zambia and Kenya.
 As of 2025, over 3000 deaf children have been reached across these 4 countries.